tomaschyly/tch_common_widgets/README.md

 * works with **CommonTheme** and **standalone**

-InkWell based button widget for icons.
+InkWell based button widget for icons, 3 variants.

+### ButtonWidget

+* works with **CommonTheme** and **standalone**

+InkWell based button widget, 2 variants, content supports text or text and preffixIcon.
+Loading animatin built in.

 ## Roadmap